Young Voices - A group for young people with SEND and/or additional needs.

 Data Protection/Privacy Notice

 The Voice and Participation Team collect personal and special category data the processing of which is necessary to enable us to be compliant with the law (general well-being duties), and for reasons of substantial public interest.
 The data will be processed in accordance with the 2018 Data Protection Act, the General Data Protection Regulations, and any subsequent data protection legislation.
 The data we collect be securely stored and kept for period of up to 2 years before being appropriately destroyed.
 The data we will collect will not be used for any other purpose than that stated above without your prior written consent.
 West Sussex County Council is registered as Data Controller (Reg.
 No. Z6413427).
-For further details and information about our Data Controller, please see our privacy policy.
-Review our West Sussex County Council Data Privacy Policy (opens in new window).
+For further details and information about our Data Controller, review our West Sussex County Council Data Privacy Policy (opens in new window).

 -